ZoneEgress proxy is used when it is required to isolate outgoing traffic (to services in other

 echo "apiVersion: kuma.io/v1alpha1 kind: Mesh metadata: name: default spec: routing: zoneEgress: true mtls: # mTLS is required to use ZoneEgress [...]" | kubectl apply -f -

-This configuration will force cross zone communication to go through
+This configuration will force cross zone communication and external services to go through

 ZoneEgress is available the communication will fail.